This week, we are starting Project 3: Lo-Fi App Design Prototype. Our first

 Fig 5.0 Lo-Fi App Design Demonstration video (24.07.2024-Week 14)

-General Feedback: Overall, your effort is commendable as usual.
+General Feedback: Overall, your effort is commendable as

 Specific feedback: